Need Help? Just Ask.

-Ankle injury claims * arise in cases where a person suffers an injury to the ankle.
-Injury * can be a result of the negligence of another person.
-Ankle injuries * are very common.
+Ankle injuries* are very common.
 This is not surprising given that our ankles deal with the weight of our bodies as we walk.
-Therefore ankle injuries * can affect a person’s everyday life.
-The actions/inactions of another person may lead to a personal injury claim *.
+Therefore ankle injuries* can affect a person’s everyday life.
+The actions/inactions of another person may lead to a personal injury claim*.
 Therefore, those who have been injured may be unable to work or carry out simple everyday tasks as a result.

 Injuries sustained in a road traffic accident will vary depending on the severity of the accident, the speed of the drivers and whether one or two vehicles are involved.
 If the accident was caused by another vehicle and was not your fault there are certain steps that need to be taken when making a claim;

-Ankle injuries sustained in public place accidents * are commonly cause by slips, trips and falls.
-Liability may rest with the owner of a premises, like a shop or petrol station forecourt.
+Ankle injuries sustained in public place accidents* are commonly caused by slips, trips and falls.
+Liability may rest with the owner of the premises, like a shop or petrol station forecourt.
 Accidents also commonly take place in hazardous environments.
 These incidents may also happen on our streets or in local public parks.
 Cases arise where a person trips and falls on an uneven or broken pavement that is deemed to be hazardous.
 In these cases, you should seek medical attention.
 On top of this, take pictures of the cause of the accident and your injuries.
-Then your next step would be to speak with an accident solicitor *.
+Then your next step would be to speak with an accident solicitor*.

 Tendon injuries are known as tendinopathies.
 In cases where an accident has caused a person to rupture or tear their tendon, the tendon that wraps around your ankle which provides protection from strains, gives stability and allows you to walk and run cannot do its job.
 Rehabilitation and possibly surgery may be needed in this case.

 Osteoarthritis is a degenerate condition that can cause ankle pain and dysfunction.
-This can be linked to over use or repetitive strain injury from a person’s job.
+This can be linked to overuse or repetitive strain injury from a person’s job.
 It is important to note that you should speak with your employer about personal protective equipment to avoid any long term injuries.
-Especially a job requires you to perform a certain task that if effecting your ankle.
+Especially a job requires you to perform a certain task that is affecting your ankle.

 A broken ankle is one of the more serious ankle injuries a person can sustain.
 In these cases surgery may be required to reset the bone.
 Casting may be required also to provide support to allow the ankle to set correctly and longer term rehabilitation may also be needed.
 Different types of injuries can happen in more serious accidents like car accidents, occupational accidents, more serious slips, trips or falls and any accident that may affect the lower limbs.